jamebs/ki67/README.md

 }
 ```

-After performing training (each models is saved within the `data/experiments` directory) and evaluating source images (all results are saved within the corresponding directories in `data/results`) the files structures should look like:
+After performing training (each model is saved within the `data/experiments` directory) and evaluating the source images (all results are saved within the corresponding directories in `data/results`) the files structures should look like:

 **Example files structure AFTER training and experiments**
 ```